Most Effective Products

 Chicory

 • They have a long fleshy taproot that secretes a milky sap when crushed or cut.
-These weeds will also have a rigid, branching stems with rough hairs on the stems and leaves.
+These weeds will also have rigid, branching stems with rough hairs on the stems and leaves.

 Inspection